 Whenever I’m asked what I do for a living, I’m never quite sure how to answer; “I’m a writer” barely seems to cover it.
-I work at WB Games Montreal and was one of the writers of Batman: Arkham Origins, but if I say that I’m a game writer, the common response is, “Oh, you write code.”
+I work in video games and was one of the writers of Batman: Arkham Origins, but if I say that I’m a game writer the common response is, “Oh, you write code.”
 No. I write stories!

-And beyond game writing, I also write graphic novels, I write screenplays, teleplays – it gets to be a mouthful.
-I did write a novella while I was in high school, and have a couple of book ideas kicking around, but I hesitate to include ‘novelist’ in the description.
+And I also write graphic novels, I write screenplays, teleplays – it gets to be a mouthful.
+I did write a novella while I was in high school and have a couple of book ideas kicking around, but I hesitate to include ‘novelist’ in the description.
 The trouble with novels is… there are so many words!

 Words are what most people associate with the act of writing – writers write words.
 But what words?
 Creating a compelling experience for an audience is about far more than words on a page, or dialogue spoken by actors.
 It is about what words to use, where they are used, when and how they are used, and, critically, when not to use them.
 I was once told by a producer that I'm the only writer he'd ever met who didn't like writing.
 But I'm not interested in hitting a word count.
 I'm interested in evoking an emotional response in my audience.